spiceai/docs/spiceaidocs/docs/components/data-connectors/file.md

 description: 'File Data Connector Documentation'
 ---

-The File Data Connector enables federated/accelerated SQL queries on files stored by locally accessible filesystems.
+The File Data Connector enables federated SQL queries on files stored by locally accessible filesystems.
 It supports querying individual files or entire directories, where all child files within the directory will be loaded and queried.

 File formats are specified using the `file_format` parameter, as described in [Object Store File Formats](/components/data-connectors/index.md#object-store-file-formats).